 The 2005 Maximus is a red blend which for the quality is available at a very decent price.
 Lots of fruit in this wine – plum, cherry, blueberry with exotic spice combinations coming together towards the finish.
 Jumping right into the 2005 Reserve Napa Valley Cabernet Sauvignon – this is a juicy, dark richly flavored wine.
 The nose is all about the mocha/cocoa and red fruit aromas which follow to raspberry, chocolate and cherry flavors on the palate.
 The finish is rich and super long.

 Of special note is their non vintage extremely limited production desert wine; you won’t find this blend of desert wine anywhere else in the Napa Valley.
 They blend Cabernet Sauvignon, Petite Sirah and Carignane (an unusual varietal in the Napa scene – originally hails from Spain) to form a unique flavored wine with notes of fig and cherry on the palate.
 The dark chocolate and black cherry aromas also continue onto the palate but are more subtle than on the bouquet.

 Speaking of chocolate, every Saturday their Maximus & Cabernet Sauvignon are paired with various dark chocolates.
 Two wine clubs are available.
 They also offer the ultimate wine tasting package.
 One of the highlights of this package is learning how to blend different wines (you can take home your final blend).
 It also includes a Limo ride, cheese & wine pairing & more.
 This is something that is certainly not offered by every winery.

 Lastly, their website has a very good explanation of the different wine growing regions within the Napa area.
-Visit: www.bennettlane.com
+For more information or to join their wine club, visit: www.bennettlane.com